 Barry Athletic Bowls Club is a section within the long established umbrella club of Barry Athletic Club Limited, which offers cricket, bowls, tennis, football and rowing to its members.
 Founded in the early 1900's, Barry Athletic Club Limited occupies a large prestigious site at the heart of the seaside resort of Barry Island in South Wales.

-The club competes in the East Wales Private Greens League and regularly fields three competitive teams every week during the season.
-The club is also an affiliated member of the Welsh Bowling Association, the South Vale District Bowling Association and the Vale of Glamorgan County Bowling Association
+The Men's section competes in the East Wales Private Greens League and regularly fields three competitive teams every week during the season.
+The club is also an affiliated member of the Welsh Bowling Association, the South Vale District Bowling Association, the Vale of Glamorgan County Bowling Association & the Welsh Women's Bowling Association.
+The Ladies Section is thriving, competing in the structured leagues of Glamorgan and the immediate area.
+A Mixed team also competes in the Welsh Mixed League.

 Barry Athletic Bowls Club has a healthy membership of over 100 members and always welcomes new friends and members to the sport.